-Through sharing our stories and knowing others have similar struggles, whether diagnosed with a mental health struggle or not, we find comfort and feel empowered and motivated to get through life’s difficulties.
+Through sharing our stories and knowing that others have similar struggles, whether diagnosed with a mental health condition or not, we find comfort and feel empowered and motivated to get through life’s difficulties.

 Navigating through life together as part of a community reduces the feeling of being alone, and helps us move forward.